 8 great paddle trails

-Finding a great place to go kayaking, canoeing, or stand up paddleboarding in the Adelaide and Southeast regions of South Australia is easy with Global Paddler.
+Finding a great place to go kayaking, canoeing, or stand up paddleboarding in the Adelaide and Southeast regions of South Australia is easy when you are a Global Paddler member.
 All you need to do is pick a number on our trip locator map and click or tap on the trail name with the same number in the list below.
-The Global Paddler guide for your chosen paddle trail will then be displayed.
+Global Paddler memberships are available from our online store.

 Each Global Paddler guide includes a map, colour photographs, logistical details, a route description, local points of interest, quirky facts, and recommended places to eat, drink, and stay the night so that every day you spend on the water is fantastic.

 - Torrens Island

 During its colourful history, Torrens Island has been home to Kaurna Aboriginal people, dairy cattle, quarantine stations, World War I internment camps, and power stations.
 It has also witnessed the birth of Royal Australian Navy vessels.
 If only islands could talk.

 - Barker Inlet

 Barker Inlet and its residents are protected by the Adelaide Dolphin Sanctuary, Barker Inlet – St Kilda Aquatic Reserve, Gulf St Vincent Important Bird Area, and Torrens Island Conservation Park.
 Everybody wants to look after this place because it is extra special.

 - Ships’ Graveyard